citizenfx/fivem-docs/content/client-manual/console-commands.md

 Usage: `modelviewer <true|false>`

 ### net_maxPackets
-A configuration flag to tell the client how many packets it can receive per second.
+A configuration flag to tell the client how many packets it should send at minimum per second.

 The default value is 50, minimum is 1 and maximum is 200 per second.